“hard-hitting, hypnotizing” Heather Desaulniers/Critical Dance 2016

 Biography: Esperanza-Cunningham uses form to explore deeper questions about humanity and femininity.
 Her work has been presented at Dixon Place, Movement Research at Judson Church, Dance Theater Workshop’s Fresh Tracks.
 After moving back to San Francisco from New York, she formed her company Alma Esperanza Cunningham Movement (AECM).
-Alma has been an Artist in Residence at ODC, Jon Sims Center for the Arts, and in 2004/05, she partnered with Robert Moses in CHIME (Choreographers in Mentorship Exchange), a program of the Margaret Jenkins Dance Company.
-Alma was the recipient of a 2004 GOLDIE (SF Bay Guardian’s Outstanding Local Discovery) award in 2004.
+Alma has been an Artist in Residence at ODC, Jon Sims Center for the Arts, and has partnered with Robert Moses in CHIME (Choreographers in Mentorship Exchange), a program of the Margaret Jenkins Dance Company.
+Alma received a GOLDIE (SF Bay Guardian’s Outstanding Local Discovery) award in 2004.
 From 2007 to 2012, she stepped away from making work to focus on personal health issues and motherhood.
 This period away inspired her to focus on personal narrative, creating movement essays carved out of a shared experience.
 The relationship between dancer and choreographer is the dance itself.